google/applied-computing-series/ac1/_sources/scatter_plots_and_correlation/correlation_and_filtering.rst

 This graph shows that each participant has improved, and the correlation coefficient for each individual would be positive.
-Although *r* values can be useful, it is important for you to closely examine your data before making conclusions using just one value.
+Although *r* values can be useful, it is important that you closely examine data before making conclusions using just one value.